News Latest Information

 7. Bloating – Painful bloating with constipation can be a sign of bowel obstruction, irritable bowel syndrome (IBS), or gastroparesis.
 Gastroparesis is a condition in which the stomach does not digest and move food down the digestive tract properly.

-8. Racing heart – If you experience a racing heart with constipation, you might have fecal impaction.
-That’s a dangerous condition where hard, dry stool gets stuck and blocks new stool from passing.
-It can cause symptoms like nausea, vomiting, dizziness, and even confusion.
-Fecal impaction can become an emergency if not addressed quickly.
+8. Racing heart or dizziness – If you experience a racing heart, lightheadedness, or dizziness with constipation, you might have fecal impaction.
+So, can constipation cause dizziness?
+Yes, in severe cases.
+When stool becomes impacted, it can trigger nausea, vomiting, dizziness, confusion, and even changes in heart rate.
+Fecal impaction is a dangerous condition where hard, dry stool gets stuck and blocks new stool from passing.
+It can become a medical emergency if not addressed quickly.

 Request Appointment